naver/svc/README.md

 There are 2 big differences.

 1. SVC divides "View"'s 3 responsibilities into 3 parts, which is Screen, ControlTower, Views
 2. "Views" cannot call "Control Tower" directly.
-(Because "Views" knows "CT" as "UseCase")
+(Because "Views" knows "ControlTower" as "UseCase")